 - Advanced: By clicking on Advanced, you have the ability to set parameters for the files that GR stores:

-• Enable Trash protection for this partition (all users).
+- Enable Trash protection for this partition (all users).
 This option is checked by default.
 Uncheck it if you do not want to make copies of all deleted files sent to the Trash.
-(This feature requires Mac OS 10.8.)
+(This feature requires Mac OS 10.8 or newer).

-• Specify additional folders to be protected.
+- Specify additional folders to be protected.
 In the “Protected folders” tab, click “Add folder” to add another folder that you wish GR to monitor.
 Once added, GR will make a copy of every file in that folder, and will continue to copy new files as they are saved to that folder.
-(This feature requires Mac OS 10.8.)
+(This feature requires Mac OS 10.8 or newer).
 Select a folder in the list and click “Delete” to remove it.
 You can exclude subfolders using Exclusion Masks.

 Is Guaranteed Recovery Resource Hungry?

 No, it is not particularly resource hungry.
 By default, it only monitors the Trash folder, so it is only active when it needs to make a copy of a deleted file.
 If you have set it to monitor another folder, it will be active whenever a file is saved to that folder.

 What Kind of Drives Can I Protect with Guaranteed Recovery?